Psychologist

 Problems with communication can occur at every stage of the communication process.
 To deliver your messages effectively, you must break down the barriers that exist in each of these stages of the communication process.
 If your message is too long, too complicated, is disorganized, poorly expressed, or presented too rapidly, you can expect the message to be misunderstood and misinterpreted.
 Use of poor verbal and body language can also confuse the message.

-Good communicators and good communication skills do not come naturally, and for many people these skills need to be consciously learned and practiced.
-Learning about the way you communicate with others and the barriers you unintentionally create can help you in your interpersonal communications.
+Learning about the way you communicate with others and the barriers you unintentionally create can help you in your personal and professional life.
 You can learn to animate your voice and control its volume, learn to be more concise, make meaningful eye contact, to effectively use gestures, and avoid sending mixed messages.
+You can also learn how to make a more positive first impression.

 You can also learn how to make a more positive first impression.
 It takes just a quick glance for someone to evaluate you when you meet for the first time.
 In this short time, the other person forms an opinion about you based on your appearance, your body language, your demeanor, your mannerisms, and how you are dressed.
 These first impression are difficult to reverse or undo, so making a first encounter positive is very important since it frequently sets the tone for the all the relationships that follows.
 Accordingly, whether they are in your career or personal life, it’s important to know how to create a good first impression.